Download Free Psilocybin Sourcing Guide

 Every episode, we’ll explore the world of health, vibrant wellness, and natural medicine for a new era of human society.
 Welcome to today’s episode.

 Hi, everybody.
 Thank you so much for being here.
 My name is Kayse Gehret.
-And today, I am so, so happy to introduce you to two of my very favorite folks in the medicine space, Nick Levich and Jimmy Nguyen of Psychedelic Passage.
+And today, I am so, so happy to introduce you to two of my very favorite folks in the medicine space, Nick and Jimmy Nguyen of Psychedelic Passage.

 I have so much respect and admiration for these two.
 Psychedelic Passage was one of the very first psychedelic-oriented companies to go public.